EMcNugget/ADS-B-Military-Analytics/README.md

 The current stack is as follows:

-Python(Flask), MongoDB, Google Cloud(WIP)
+Backend: Python(Flask), MongoDB, Google Cloud(WIP)

+Middleware: RapidAPI

-Typescript, React, Vite, Firebase, vanilla CSS for now, I'm not too sure about using Tailwind or PostCSS, may or may not use it in the future
+Frontend: Typescript, React, Vite, Firebase, vanilla CSS for now, I'm not too sure about using Tailwind or PostCSS, may or may not use it in the future

 **Current tasks**